 3. Where do I go to register for NaLA Agent Certification Program (ACP) Training?

 Agents can visit https://www.nalalifeline.org/lifeline-agent-certification/ to register for training.

 4. Can I register now and take the course later?

 Yes, but the course registration will expire 14 days later if not completed.
 In that event, the agent will need to re-register for the course.

 5. What does the training course cover?

-The NaLA Certified Training Program provides a fundamental overview of the Lifeline program, including federal regulations and eligibility rules and requirements.
+The NaLA Agent Certification Program (ACP) provides a fundamental overview of the Lifeline program, including federal regulations and eligibility rules and requirements.